 It turns out my connection to Laura wasn’t done.
 Many years after Quilting With Laura was published, I met Kathleen Ernst in one of my classes.
 Kathleen had written several books for the American Girl company.
 My daughter was a big fan of American Girl.
 It was a line of book characters and dolls that taught history through different eras.
 Their stories were rounded out by books on cooking, period clothing, and current events.
 The dolls encouraged imagination as they taught history.

 You can order A Death On The Prairie as a trade paperback from independent book stores and large vendors.

-Author signed and personalized trade paperback copies can be also acquired directly from me by clicking HERE.
+Author signed and personalized trade paperback copies can be also requested through our Contact Us Form.